technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-SwiftUI and its `ViewBuilder` [function builder](https://forums.swift.org/t/function-builders/25167) type suffer from the same problem. `ViewBuilder` has a fixed amount of `buildBlock` methods that take `C0`, `C1`, `C2` and so on subviews, leading again to code duplication and clutterness.
+SwiftUI and its `ViewBuilder` [function builder](https://forums.swift.org/t/function-builders/25167) type suffer from the same problem. `ViewBuilder` has a fixed amount of `buildBlock` methods that take `C0`, `C1`, `C2` and so on subviews, leading again to code duplication and clutter.

 SwiftUI cannot avoid this problem using arrays or other collection types because it wants to propagate subview types into the return type of `buildBlock` in order to enable optimizations ([source](https://forums.swift.org/t/function-builders/25167/19)).